 If the sides of the soil ball are a mass of roots, shave the outer 1/2 inch of soil off the rootball with a sharp knife or spade.
 The goal is to remove any roots that are circling the rootball and leave behind roots that are pointed straight out from the rootball.
 Also, if possible, make a 1/2-inch-deep, x-shaped cut on the bottom of the soil ball.

 Carefully place the tree in the hole.
-The top of the soil ball should be at the same grade as the surrounding soil and it should place the tree's root flare right at the soil line.
+The top of the soil ball should be at the same grade as the surrounding soil and it should place the tree's trunk flare right at the soil line.
 In poorly drained sites, the top one-third of the soil ball should stick above the surrounding soil.

 Gradually fill the hole with soil.
 With each new addition of soil, firm it in place with your hands.
 Do not add compost, peat, or other organic materials to the soil.
 Once planted, water thoroughly.